Cops and robbers on directed and undirected abelian Cayley graphs: Notation and a general strategy

-When playing cops and robbers on a Cayley graph on an abelian group $G$ generated by $S \subseteq G$, we imagine that at each turn, the robber occupies some group element $r \in G$ and has a list of possible moves corresponding to the elements of $S$.
-The robber may choose any element $s \in S$ on his turn and move to the group element $r + s \in G$.
+When playing cops and robbers on a Cayley digraph on an abelian group $G$ generated by $S \subseteq G$, we imagine that at each turn, a cop or robber occupies some group element $g \in G$.
+In the Cayley digraph $\cay(G,S)$, the vertex $g$ has an out-neighbor $g+s$ for each $s \in S$, and thus we imagine that our cop or robber has a list of possible moves corresponding to the elements of $S$.
+This cop or robber may choose any element $s \in S$ on its turn and move to the group element $g + s \in G$.
 We call this \textit{playing the move $s$}.
+When a cop or robber stays at its current vertex, we say that the cop or robber plays the move $0_G$.
 To capture the robber, we will let our cops follow a strategy that makes certain robber moves $s \in S$ unsafe for the robber.
 As we make certain robber moves unsafe, the robber's list of possible moves will become shorter, and the robber's movement options will become more limited.
 As the robber's movement becomes more limited, it will become easier for the cops to make even more robber moves unsafe, and we will be able to limit the robber's movement further.
 Eventually, we will make every move unsafe for the robber, and the robber will have no way to avoid capture.
-The precise meaning of an unsafe move will be discussed later.
+The precise meaning of an unsafe move is discussed below.

-The approach of capturing the robber by reducing the number of safe robber moves is introduced by P. Frankl in \cite{FranklCayley}.
-In \cite{FranklCayley}, P. Frankl shows that on an abelian Cayley graph, one cop can make two robber moves unsafe, which gives the following theorem. \begin{thm} \cite{FranklCayley} Let $\Gamma$ be a connected Cayley graph on an abelian group with generating set $S=-S$, $0_G\notin S$.
-Then,
+The approach of capturing the robber by reducing the number of safe robber moves is introduced by Frankl in \cite{FranklCayley}, which is itself inspired by the methods used by Hamidoune in \cite{HAMIDOUNE1987289}.
+Frankl shows that on an undirected abelian Cayley graph, one cop can usually make two robber moves unsafe, so the number of cops required to capture a robber is about half the size of the graph's generating set, as shown in the following theorem. \begin{thm} \cite{FranklCayley} If $\Gamma$ is a Cayley graph on an abelian group with generating set $S$ such that $S=-S$ and $0_G\notin S$, then

 \end{thm}